-STATISTICS 2 - CPX
+STATISTICS 2 - CPX .5

-This course will continue the exploration of data from Statistics 1.
-Students will explore probability models including binomial and geometric models as well as extending the study of the normal model.
+This one-semester course will continue the exploration of data from Statistics 1.
+Students will explore probability models including binomial and geometric models as well as extending the study of the normal model; sampling distributions; confidence intervals; and hypothesis tests.
 A focus will be on confirming models including confidence intervals and tests of significance.
 This course will use the graphing calculator and additional technology tools for data analysis.
 This course will benefit students interested in pursuing college majors in the fields of business, medicine, psychology, sociology, or journalism.